RasterLayer¶

 If I additionally wanted to apply a pansharpening step, for example, I'd add a

-new key named imagePan
+new key named imagePan in the images object, and include the

-module in the modules
+pansharpenBrovey module in the modules array above.

 Note that when image data is passed as an object, it is internally passed on to Luma.gl's Texture2D.
 For full control over rendering, consult its documentation for additional texture parameters.

-Any image data should be passed through images
+Any image data should be passed through images rather than through

-, as the former will provide better performance and allow you to
+moduleProps, as the former will provide better performance and allow you to

 not touch the underlying GL context.

-: default{}
+Object: default{}

 An object containing non-image properties to be passed to modules.
 For example,

-is included in your modules
+if pansharpenBrovey is included in your modules list and you wanted to

-, you would pass moduleProps
+change panWeight, you would pass moduleProps as:

 moduleProps: {